parmentf/node-ector/README.md

 ## linkNodesToLastSentence

-Link nodes to the previous sentence node id (this is automatically set by [addEntry], it is the node id of the first sentence of the entry).
+Link nodes to the previous sentence node id (this is automatically set by [addEntry](https://github.com/parmentf/node-ector#addentry), it is the node id of the first sentence of the entry).

-Used with the nodes returned by [addEntry].
+Used with the nodes returned by [addEntry](https://github.com/parmentf/node-ector#addentry).

 ### nodes